 Milpa is a type of sustainable farming historically practiced by the Maya in the Yucatán and other parts of Mesoamerica.
 The polyculture milpas are planted with numerous crops, such as beans, corn, peppers, and gourds, for local community consumption rather than supporting a single crop for economic value like modern monoculture commercial farms.
 Milpa agriculture requires no agrochemicals, thus keeping groundwater clean.
-The ancient Mayan empire survived on milpa farming.
-Some 60% of the population on the Yucatán Peninsula today are of Mayan descent, and numerous modern Mayan communities practice milpa.
+The ancient Maya empire survived on milpa farming.
+Some 60% of the population on the Yucatán Peninsula today are of Maya descent, and numerous modern Mayan communities practice milpa.

-Adolfo Rodriguez, a professor at the Autonomous University of Chapingo, is a milpa farmer in the Mayan community of Maxcanú.
+Adolfo Rodriguez, a professor at the Autonomous University of Chapingo, is a milpa farmer in the Maya community of Maxcanú.
 Dressed in a traditional straw hat and white, long-sleeved guayabera, Rodriguez proudly recounted the history of his farm.
 Back in the 1800s, the farm was a large plantation growing henequen, an agave plant used to make twine and ropes for ships and other fiber-based products.
 Most of the global supply of henequen, also known as Yucatán sisal, came from the Yucatán peninsula.
 Demand for henequen eventually decreased due to the rise of synthetic fiber, thus the plantation converted to milpa farming.

 Rodriguez walked past bright magenta pitaya, or dragonfruit, growing on small cactus-like trees between rows of short, spiky agave plants.
 In typical milpa formation, there were rows of different crops interspersed within rows of other crops, with ramón trees sprinkled throughout the landscape.
-Ramón trees, whose use dates back to the beginning of the Mayan empire, are well adapted to the climate and distributed throughout the Yucatán.
-Rodriguez explained the strong link between the Mayan religion and milpa farming, which “has been the base of the culture of the Maya, of the religion of the Maya, of the (preservation) of the Maya.
+Ramón trees, whose use dates back to the beginning of the Maya empire, are well adapted to the climate and distributed throughout the Yucatán.
+Rodriguez explained the strong link between the Maya religion and milpa farming, which “has been the base of the culture of the Maya, of the religion of the Maya, of the (preservation) of the Maya.
 (To work) in the forest, you need to ask for permission (of) the owners of the forest.
 You need to ask to the gods for the rain, and when the people harvest, they need to say thank you with the special rituals to the gods.”

 Modern Maya face challenges to their milpa system.
 Irregular weather patterns due to accelerated climate change have made predicting rainfall prior to the planting season increasingly difficult.
 Seasonal changes to rain cycles affect crop choices and planting schedules.
 “The Maya have different strategies to these changes,” Rodriguez said.
 “They have different species, different seeds, for the different seasons.”
 However, this adapted methodology might not succeed in modern polyculture milpas.
 Farmers determine when to plant one variety of corn based on the date of the first summer rain, and then plant other crops accordingly.
 Delays in the initial planting due to late seasonal rains result in changes to the rest of the crops for that season.